 What struck me in writing that piece, as well as the comments that I received, was that a lot of folks are, in my opinion, much too focused on dates and documenting dates, and sources of those dates.

-For me, I am interested in assuring to as much a degree as possible, through research and evidence that Great Uncle Isaac was indeed married to Great Aunt Carrie.
-And it is useful to know that they were indeed married on July 26, 1887 and that he died on June 7, 1931, both events occurring in San Francisco, California.
-That's nice, but I am more interested in knowing why he left the family business to be a stage electrician for the California and Columbia Theaters and other prominent San Francisco theaters in the 1900s.
+For me, I am interested in assuring to as much a degree as possible, through research that Great Uncle Isaac was indeed married to Great Aunt Carrie.
+And it is useful to know that they were married on July 26, 1887 and that he died on June 7, 1931, both events occurring in San Francisco, California.
+That's nice, but I am more interested in knowing why he left the family business to be a stage electrician for the California and Columbia Theaters and other prominent San Francisco theaters in the 1900's.
 And why of the four brothers who were the sons of Louis and Caroline Marks, he was the only one who had a stable life, and didn't go to prison, or desert his wife.

 Again, my opinion - dates don't cut it for me.
 If this pursuit was all about dates, I would quit in a heartbeat.

 So what I try and do is to write the stories of my ancestors, from sources such as verbal family stories (and rumors from time to time), newspaper articles, photos, documents, letters, etc.